Tome-wan (Hannibal): Plot

-At Mason's farm, Lecter is put on a straitjacket and hanging over the pigs, just like Graham's fantasy.
-Graham is given a knife and ordered to stab Lecter so he can start feeding the pigs.
-Instead, he cuts Lecter's straitjacket and is knocked unconscious by Carlo.
-When he wakes up, he finds trails of blood, Lecter and Mason gone, and Carlo's corpse after being devoured by the pigs.
-Mason is taken to Lecter's house, where he forces him to consume several psychedelic drugs, causing him to laugh hysterically and lose grip of reality.
+At his farm, Mason puts Lecter in a straitjacket and hangs him over the pigs, just like Graham's fantasy.
+He gives Graham a knife and orders him to stab Lecter so he can start feeding the pigs.
+Instead, Graham cuts Lecter's straitjacket, and is knocked unconscious by Carlo.
+When he wakes up, he finds trails of blood, Lecter and Mason gone, and Carlo's corpse being devoured by the pigs.
+Lecter takes Mason to Graham's house, where he forces him to consume several psychedelic drugs, causing him to laugh hysterically and lose grip of reality.
 Lecter hands him a knife and asks Mason to demonstrate how his father used to slaughter pigs.

 Graham returns to his house, finding some of his dogs outside.
 He enters and discovers Mason laughing as he removes the skin of his face and feeds them to his dogs.
 Lecter appears, wondering what should be done with him as he orders Mason to cut his own nose and eat it too.
-Graham leaves the solution to Lecter, who decides by snapping Mason's neck.
-Later, Crawford visits an alive Mason to his estate, who is now paralyzed and bed-ridden.
-Mason does not reveal Lecter's involvement, instead saying that he fell in the pig pen.
-After he leaves, Margot states she will care for Mason just as he cared for her.
-Lecter and Graham have a conversation regarding their lies and how eventually, their activities will be revealed and both will go to prison.
+Graham leaves the solution to Lecter, who decides to kill Mason by snapping his neck.
+Later, Crawford visits an alive Mason, who is now paralyzed and bed-ridden, at his estate.
+Mason does not reveal Lecter's involvement, instead saying that he fell into the pig pen.
+After he leaves, Margot states that she will care for Mason just as he cared for her.
+Lecter and Graham have a conversation regarding their lies and how eventually their activities will be revealed and both will go to prison.
 Graham suggests that Lecter must confess to Crawford.
-Lecter, who has gone on to consider Crawford a friend, decides it may be for the best.
+Lecter, who has begun to consider Crawford a friend, decides it may be for the best.